Extremal Dependence Concepts: Dependence as a set of rearrangements

+The authors are grateful to the Editor, the Associate Editor and four anonymous referees for their comprehensive reviews of an earlier version of this manuscript.
+The authors benefited from various discussions with Carole Bernard, Hans B\"uhlmann, Fabrizio Durante, Paul Embrechts, Harry Joe, Jan-Frederik Mai, Louis-Paul Rivest, Matthias Scherer and Johanna Ziegel.

+Giovanni Puccetti acknowledges the grant under the call PRIN 2010-2011 from MIUR within the project \emph{Robust decision making in markets and organisations}.
+Ruodu Wang acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC Grant No. 435844).
+Both authors thank RiskLab and the FIM at ETH Zurich for support leading up to this research. \\

-\section{Dependence as a Set of Rearrangements}
+\section{Dependence as a set of rearrangements}

-In the mathematical modeling of a random phenomenon or experiment, the quantity of interest is described by a measurable function $X: \Omega \to\R$ from a preassigned atomless probability space $(\Omega, \A, \P)$ to some other measurable space, which will be chosen as the real line in what follows.
+In the mathematical modelling of a random phenomenon or experiment, the quantity of interest is described by a measurable function $X: \Omega \to \R$ from a pre-assigned atomless probability space $(\Omega, \A, \P)$ to some other measurable space, which will be chosen as the real line in what follows.
 This $X$ is called a \emph{random variable}.
-A random variable, if considered as an individual entity, is univocally described by its law (distribution)

-In the remainder, $X \sim F$ indicates that $X$ has distribution $F$, while $X \sim Y$ means that the random variables $X$ and $Y$ have the same law.
-We denote by $L^p$, $ p\in[0,\infty)$ the set of random variables in $(\Omega, \A, \P)$ with finite $p$th moment and by $L^\infty$ the set of bounded random variables.
-The notation $U[0,1]$ denotes the uniform distribution on the unit interval, while $\iiiccc(A)$ denotes the indicator function of the set $A \in\A$.
-Throughout, we use the terms ``increasing'' versus ``strictly increasing'' for functions.
-Most of the results stated in this paper have been given in the literature in different forms (even if in some cases we provide a self-contained proof), whereas Sections~\ref{se:PND} and \ref{sec:4} contain original results.
+A random variable, if considered as an individual entity, is univocally described by its law (distribution) In the remainder, $X \laweq F$ indicates that $X$ has distribution $F$ while $X \laweq Y$ means that the random variables $X$ and $Y$ have the same law.
+We denote by $L^p,~ p\in[0,\infty)$ the set of random variables in $(\Omega, \A, \P)$ with finite $p$-th moment and by $L^\infty$ the set of bounded random variables.
+The notation $U[0,1]$ denotes the uniform distribution on the unit interval, while $\idc(A)$ denotes the indicator function of the set $A \subset \A$.
+Throughout, we use the terms ``increasing" versus ``strictly increasing" for functions, and all functions are assumed to be Borel measurable.
+Most of the results stated in this paper have been given in the literature in different forms (even if in some cases we provide a self-contained proof), whereas Sections \ref{se:PND} and \ref{sec:4} contain original results.

 Exploring the relationship between \emph{two or more} random variables is crucial to stochastic modeling in numerous applications and requires a much more challenging statistical analysis.
-Typically, a number of \mbox{$d \geq2$} random variables $X_1,\ldots,X_d: \Omega\to\R$ are gathered into a random vector $\mathbf {X}:=(X_1,\ldots,X_d): \Omega\to\R^d$.
-A~full model description of $(X_1,\ldots,X_d)$ can be provided in the form of its \emph{joint} distribution function
+Typically, a number of $d \geq 2$ random variables $X_1,\dots,X_d: \Omega \to \R$ are gathered into a random vector $\vec{X}:=(X_1,\dots,X_d): \Omega \to \R^d$.
+A full model description of $(X_1,\dots,X_d)$ can be provided in the form of its \emph{joint} distribution function